BLB Solicitors

 Other differences with leasehold property

-The subject of leasehold houses has proved controversial.
-However, the vast majority of leasehold properties are flats.
-The lease will set out contractual obligations for both the leaseholder and the freeholder (landlord).
+The subject of leasehold houses has proved controversial, although the vast majority of leasehold properties are flats.
+Your lease establishes contractual obligations for you and the freeholder (landlord).
+In most cases, the landlord’s responsibilities include:

 • building management;